Strategy could enable scientists to manipulate, track and control cellular behaviour by generating macromolecules within cells

 With the cells taking up both the photoinitiator and monomers, the researchers could then use UV light to trigger the production of free radicals inside cells.
 These subsequently reacted with the double-bonded monomer building blocks in a chain reaction that produced different polymers inside cells depending on the monomers used.
 Some polymers became fluorescent once made, while others became nanoparticles or altered the way cells moved and behaved.

 ‘The work represents a significant step forward in our ability to merge abiotic materials with the biotic world inside of cells,’ comments Frankie Rawson who investigates bioelectronics to control cells at the University of Nottingham, UK.
-‘What really excites me is the plethora of applications this approach could have based on the assembly of active materials in situ inside cells, from treating disease to bioelectronic systems comprising conductive polymers.’
+‘What really excites me is the plethora of applications this approach could have based on the assembly of active materials inside cells, from treating disease to bioelectronic systems comprising conductive polymers.’

 Bradley now wants to find out if polymers inside cells alter their longevity and whether tumour cells could be killed by generating certain polymers inside cells.
 ‘The possibilities are now enormous,’ Bradley says.
 ‘It opens up the scope of carrying out new chemistries inside cells – opening perhaps a whole new area of chemical biology.’